Bertram F. Bongard Stakes

 The Bertram F. Bongard Stakes is a listed stakes race for Thoroughbred two-year-olds run in the fall at Belmont Park, New York.

 At a distance of 7 furlongs, it will be in its 39th running in 2016.
 The Bongard is a major prep race for up-and-coming young horses and offers a purse of $150,000.
-Though not restricted to New York bred horses, this is not an open race: it is considered an event on the New York bred schedule.
+Though not restricted to New York-bred horses, this is not an open race: it is considered an event on the New York-bred schedule.

-This race was run at a mile and an eighth prior to 1983 and also from 1984 to 1988.
-It went at seven furlongs in 1983, and from 1996 to the present.
+This race was run at a mile and an eighth before 1983 and also from 1984 to 1988.
+It was run at seven furlongs in 1983, and from 1996 to the present.
 It was set at a mile and a sixteenth from 1989 to 1993 and at six furlongs in 1994 and 1995.
-Run for three-year-olds and up prior to 1984, now it is run for two-year-olds only.
+Run for three-year-olds and older before 1984, it is now run for two-year-olds only.

-Named for Bertram F. Bongard who was a founding director of Eastern New York Thoroughbred Breeders' Association, it was for three-year-olds and up prior to 1984, but is now strictly for two-year-olds.
+Named for Bertram F. Bongard, who was a founding director of the Eastern New York Thoroughbred Breeders' Association, initially run for three-year-olds and older until 1984, but it is now strictly for two-year-olds.
 Before 1984, it was called the Bertram F. Bongard Handicap.

 Winner of the Kentucky Derby and the Preakness Stakes, Funny Cide, won this race in 2003.